By Katy Carrier // Photography by Jeff Mindell

 “I designed this home to be relaxing for the two of us, but also to entertain and have a space that can be filled with friends, life and fun,” says Sigurdson.
-The main living area includes a chic bar and large formal dining area, perfect for a dinner party or cocktail soirée.
-Guests are unlikely to ever want to leave once they spot the home’s guest bedrooms, which are luxuriously decorated and each feature private patios.
+The main living area features a large formal dining area and adjacent bar, perfect for dinner parties and cocktail soirées.

 Above: The bar area, original to the home, with a laser cut panel in yellow to match the front doors.

-Sigurdson is currently in the process of recreating a large, entertainer’s dream of a backyard and pool at a beautiful Alexander home in Vista Las Palmas, and is also expanding his design practice to include restaurants and retail spaces.
+Sigurdson is currently in the process of recreating a large, entertainer’s dream of a backyard and pool at a beautiful Alexander home in the Vista Las Palmas neighborhood of Palm Springs, and is also expanding his design practice to include restaurants and retail spaces.

-Above: The patio in front of the home’s main entrance, with custom upholstery in Trina Turk fabrics.
+Above: The patio in front of the home’s main entrance, with custom upholstery in Trina Turk for Schumacher fabrics.
 Glass on table by Joe Cariati.

 Above: A vintage Platner table sits between hand-carved teak hand chairs.
 Fireplace screen by Del Williams from Christopher Anthony Ltd. in Palm Springs, with vintage glass vases in front.
 The vintage ashtray and stand were found by the couple in Amsterdam.